Comp card: Use

 Comp cards have been around for many years as the essential marketing tool for a model and are likely to retain this standing because they are an inexpensive way to effectively and professionally showcase a model's ability.
 Composite cards are used on three major levels – they are used by models, agents and the agent's client.

+Comp card is designed to provide an overview.
+So agency scouts need some shots of very different looks in a variety of outfits in different locations.
+Depending on the desired application, the model shows its particularly useful sides in various angles, such as face, hairstyle, arms or legs, or even the whole body.

+Black and white and color photographs are designed to showcase the model's full personality and include both facial and full body images.

 Production

 Currently, models have many different options of creating comp cards.
 They can ask their photographer or create their own on their computers using image editing or graphics software.
 In addition, with technology's increasingly strong influence in the digital market, many printing companies have looked to the internet to facilitate the ordering process.
 Comp card printing prices can vary depending on the number of pictures used on the card, the type of paper stock used, and the general printing quality.
 Different layout styles are available or can be created.

+There are digital comp cards.
+They are easy to share and update.
+Models can send links to their modeling portfolio sites via email or social media so clients can see their latest work.
+The advantage of digital comp cards is that they are a more cost-effective option as they do not need to be printed.
+They are also better for the planet as they don't require paper and ink.

+When working for a modeling agency, usually the comp card is made by the agency itself.
+The agency selects the best photos to showcase the model's skills.
+However, freelance models make their own comp card.